Verdify

 The greenhouse makes the loop inspectable.

-The AI agent reads forecasts, telemetry, prior plans, crop context, known limits, and lessons to draft controlled tactics.
+The AI system reads forecasts, telemetry, prior plans, crop context, known limits, and lessons to draft controlled tactics.

 Control layer